What is CCPA Compliance?

 What is CCPA?

-The California Consumer Privacy Act (CCPA) is one of the most comprehensive data privacy law set up by the government of United States.
+The California Consumer Privacy Act (CCPA) is one of the most comprehensive data privacy laws set up by the government of the United States.
 CCPA puts the onus on businesses to align with these new requirements that clearly define and require companies to disclose any collection, sharing, and sale of personal information — and the security of that data.

-With the deadline for the official enforcement of CCPA just a few weeks away, now is the right time to find platform that can help you with your CCPA compliance.
+With the deadline for the official enforcement of CCPA just a few weeks away, now is the right time to find a platform that can help you with your CCPA compliance.

 What should you do?